Memorial Day: Renaming

 By the 20th century, various Union memorial traditions, celebrated on different days, merged, and Memorial Day eventually extended to honor all Americans who fought and died while in the U.S. military service.
 Indiana from the 1860s to the 1920s saw numerous debates on how to expand the celebration.
 It was a favorite lobbying activity of the Grand Army of the Republic (GAR).
 An 1884 GAR handbook explained that Memorial Day was "the day of all days in the G.A.R.
 Calendar" in terms of mobilizing public support for pensions.
 It advised family members to "exercise great care" in keeping the veterans sober.

 Memorial Day speeches became an occasion for veterans, politicians, and ministers to commemorate the Civil War and, at first, to rehash the "atrocities" of the enemy.
-They mixed religion and celebratory nationalism for the people to make sense of their history in terms of sacrifice for a better nation.
-People of all religious beliefs joined and the point was often made that German and Irish soldiers – ethnic minorities which faced discrimination in the United States – had become true Americans in the "baptism of blood" on the battlefield.
+They mixed religion and celebratory nationalism, allowing Americans to make sense of their history in terms of sacrifice for a better nation.
+People of all religious beliefs joined, including German and Irish soldiers – ethnic minorities who at the time faced discrimination – who had become true Americans in the "baptism of blood" on the battlefield.

 In the national capital in 1913 the four-day "Blue-Gray Reunion" featured parades, re-enactments, and speeches from a host of dignitaries, including President Woodrow Wilson, the first Southerner elected to the White House since the War.
 James Heflin of Alabama gave the main address.
-Heflin was a noted orator; his choice as Memorial Day speaker was criticized, as he was opposed for his support of segregation; however, his speech was moderate in tone and stressed national unity and goodwill, gaining him praise from newspapers.
+Heflin was a noted orator; his choice as Memorial Day speaker was criticized, as he was opposed for his support of segregation; however, his speech was moderate in tone and stressed national unity and good will, winning him praise from newspapers.